aktionskarten/config/README.md

 Then [nginx](https://nginx.com) is configured as a reverse proxy, but also serves the [frontend](https://github.com/aktionskarten/frontend) as static content.

 [Certbot](https://certbot.eff.org/) is used to generate SSL certificates to the given URLS.

+`dnf-automatic` is configured to automatically install updates and keep the server up to date.
+You will get emails to the `EMAIL` adress in the configuration from `root@${BACKEND_URL}`.